|1. Absolute vs. Relative Prices|

 Augustus the Strong

-Augustus der Starke (king of Poland) "sold" 600 horsemen to Friedrich Wilhelm I of Prussia and in return received 151 porcelain vessels.
+Augustus der Starke (King of Poland, 1670-1733) "sold" 600 horsemen to Friedrich Wilhelm I of Prussia and in return received 151 porcelain vessels.

 |4.
 Doha Round is not for Free Trade (Choi's opinion)|